nearist/vsx-client/README.md

 - `/benchmarks` contains code for running and benchmarking Nearest Neighbor searches using traditional hardware
 - `/python/examples` contains code for running Nearest Neighbor searches using Nearist servers

+Please visit the [wiki](https://github.com/nearist/nearist/wiki) for documentation, tutorials, and example applications.

-## Preliminaries
+## Preliminaries and Installation

 You will have to obtain an API key in order to gain access to Nearist servers.

+Once you have done this, you can install the client library with pip:

+`pip install nearist`

-Once you have done this, make sure to add the /python/src/ directory to your PYTHONPATH and to update the scripts in `python/examples` to include the API access key and supplied IP address.
+or you can clone this repository.
+If you choose to clone this repository make sure to add the /python/src/ directory to your PYTHONPATH and to update the scripts in `python/examples` to include the API access key and supplied IP address.

 ## Example: MNIST